And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plain.

 I put myself here on purpose.

-You know, this is what I want to do.
+This is what I want to do.

-It's it's no more complicated than the fact that the people who are engaged in all this simply don't like this country, and they haven't liked it since the 60s.
+It's no more complicated than the fact that the people who are engaged in all this simply don't like this country, and they haven't liked it since the 60s.

-They haven't liked it their li their whole lives.
+They haven't liked it their whole lives.

-Thankfully there aren't that many of them.
+Thankfully, there aren't that many of them.

 This isn't about grief for her anymore.